CIPD Level 3 Foundation Certificate in Human Resource Practice

 Managing the employment relationship effectively is a key part of the role of the human resources (HR) practitioner.
 This unit aims to introduce a number of aspects of this task and to provide an introduction to employment law within the context of employee relations.
 It starts with an explanation of the employment relationship and the key parties that are involved within it.
 It then focuses on different aspects of HR activity, looking at good practice and legal requirements within each activity.
 It is recognised that learners need to have a basic understanding of employment law to enable them to operate effectively, but given this is a broad and complex area, it is acknowledged that this unit only aims to provide learners with the basic knowledge and assumes no prior understanding of employment law.

-Our dedicated Learner Care Agents are there to make sure that you’re progressing, the course is going well and to gather feedback.
-Also, all of our expert tutors are there to help you.
-They won’t just be providing advice during workshops - they are always on hand.
+Our dedicated MOL support team will proactively contact you to make sure that you’re OK, the course is going well and to gather feedback.
+All of our expert tutors are also there to support you.
+They won’t just be providing advice in the workshops and interactive webinars; we make sure you will have a dedicated tutor on hand at other times when you need them to support your successful completion of each unit.

 A Comprehensive Course

-All of your learning material is included.
-There’s no additional textbooks you need to buy or other reading we won’t make available to you.
-We provide a huge amount of online content so you can learn on the move and at a time that fits around your life.
-You will have to access study resources 24/7 via our Virtual Learning Environment (VLE).
+All of your core learning material is included; there are no additional textbooks you need to buy or other reading we won’t make available to you.
+We provide a huge amount of online content so you can learn on the move which you can access 24/7 using our Virtual Learning Environment (VLE).
+The VLE will also guide you through your weekly activities.
+In addition to this, will receive an MOL exclusive unit guide for each classroom based unit you undertake to help support the work you do in the workshops.

-We offer a higher number of workshops than most providers.
-They're not an academic exercise, they're an opportunity to apply your CIPD knowledge to the real world of business.
+MOL workshops aren’t just an academic exercise.
+They’re about applying your CIPD knowledge to the real world of business.
 You’ll share information and ideas from real life, carry out activities based on true scenarios and begin to fully understand the difference between being CIPD qualified and being a skilled HR professional.
-The workshops take place in great city centre locations with easy access to town centre amenities and transport.
+The workshops take place in great city centre locations with easy access to town centre amenities and transport

 Jobs you could hold after completing your CIPD Level 3 studies include: